FayonaC/dj-smartcar-project/README.md

 To go back to the home screen, simply press the home button in the top right corner.

 *Thank you again for choosing the DJ SmartCar system, the most entertaining SmartCar on the market!*

+## Wiki
+For access to documentation created during the course of this project, please click [here](https://github.com/DIT112-V20/group-06/wiki).

 ## Resources
 ### Smartcar Platform Hardware